Skip to content

 If you’ve had TMJ pain for at least six months, your case could be considered chronic.
 If your TMJ pain is from a recent trauma, it may resolve in less than six months.
 She is happy to work with any specialists in the treatment of your facial pain.

-We are proud to offer the Gemini laser, which now features a PBM adapter.
+We proudly offer the Gemini laser, which now features a PBM adapter.
 Our dentists can use this technology to manage pain related to TMD.

 How It Works

-When that takes place, there’s an increase in healing and an improved recovery time.
-Other benefits include the stimulation of collagen production, a reduction of free radicals and a decrease in TMD-related pain.
+When that occurs, there’s an increase in healing and an improved recovery time.
+Other benefits include the stimulation of collagen production, a reduction of free radicals, and a decrease in TMD-related pain.
 The treatment takes only about a minute.

-For best results, we typically do laser treatment twice a week for at least three weeks.
+We typically do laser treatment twice a week for at least three weeks for best results.
 Although laser therapy used for this purpose isn’t covered by insurance, our fees are very affordable.

 Pain Relief & Healing With Platelet-Rich Plasma (PRP)